Polymer in water

 group topull2 type 7

-Let us add the dump command again to print the atom positions:
+Add the following dump command to the input to print the atom positions every 1000 steps:

 dump mydmp all atom 1000 dump.lammpstrj

-Let us use a simple thermostating for all atoms by adding the following lines to input.lammps:
+Let us use a single Nosé-Hoover thermostat applied to all the atoms by adding the following lines into input.lammps:

 timestep 1.0